 - Must be no older than seven years at the time of SPH admission, for students whose enrollment services are managed by OHSU.

 - Must be no older than seven years at the time of degree conferral, for students whose enrollment services are managed by PSU.

 Students are encouraged to request consideration of transfer credit as early as possible after admission.

-- Students whose enrollment services are managed by PSU follow transfer of credit procedures established by PSU’s Graduate School.
+- Students in the dual degree MPH/MSW or MPH/MURP programs follow transfer of credit procedures established by PSU’s Graduate School.

-- Students whose enrollment services are managed by OHSU complete the Transfer of Credit form.
+- All other graduate students must complete the SPH Transfer of Credit form in consultation with their Program Director and the SPH Graduate Registration Coordinator (email@example.com).
 The form must be reviewed and signed by the student’s program director, approved by the SPH Associate Dean, and then sent to the OHSU Registrar for final verification.
 A syllabus for each course for which transfer is requested must accompany the form.
 Ideally, the syllabus should be from the same term and year the course was taken; where this is not available, a syllabus from the institution that accurately reflects the course content for the term and year in which the student took the course will be accepted.
 Students should provide a cover memo offering any supporting explanation of course equivalence.

 Application of Prior Earned Credit from OHSU or PSU

 Graduate students may apply up to 12 graduate-level credits of SPH curricula taken at OHSU or PSU prior to their admission toward their graduate degree or certificate.